carolinatnp/web-APIs-code-quiz/README.md

 # README - Web APIs Code Quiz

 # Task
-Build a timed coding quiz with multiple-choice questions.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean, polished, and responsive user interface.
+- Build a timed coding quiz with multiple-choice questions.
+- This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+- It will have a clean, polished, an d responsive user interface.

 # User Story
 - AS A coding boot camp student